 One more thing …

-Keep in mind that other sites will only want to subscribe to your content if you provide your subscribers with high-quality information that can add value to their sites and benefit their users.
+Finally, keep in mind that online users will only syndicate your content if the information that you publish on your site is useful, educational, or highly entertaining.
+In other words, provide high-quality information that will add value to their sites and benefit their users.

-(Add great content to your site and get online users to subscribe to your content using RSS feeds!)
+(Easily add great content to your site and get others to syndicate your content online using RSS feeds!)

 If you need help coming up with content ideas subscribe to our FREE content creation course using the form below: